 Achieving Your Career Aspirations – Top Tips for Newly Qualified Professionals

-Now that you've qualified, you may be wondering how to get your career started.
-Grant Atkinson, CFO Services at Rutherford Cross, shares his top tips for newly-qualified professionals.
+Now that you've finally qualified, you may be wondering what's next.
+Sophie Randles, Head of Practice at Rutherford Cross, shares her top tips for newly-qualified professionals.

 The effort and determination required to become a qualified chartered accountant are considerable, and newly-qualified professionals should be congratulated on their achievements.
 However, the reality is that for these newly-qualified accountants, the hard work is far from over.

-Many of those who get into the accountancy profession do so with clear career ambitions; to make partner at one of the Big Four firms, or land the role of CFO for a global business, perhaps.
+Many of those who get into the accountancy profession do so with clear career ambitions; to make partner at one of the accountancy firms, or land the role of CFO for a SME or global business, perhaps.
 What is sometimes not so clear is exactly how to get there.

-Put simply, the answer is to think tactically about career goals.
-Researching the career paths of others who have gone before, building professional networks, and working to understand what a business needs from its accountancy partner or CFO.
+Put simply, think strategically about your career goals.
+Researching the career paths of others who have gone before, building professional networks, and working to understand what a business needs from its future finance leaders.
 At Rutherford Cross, we work closely with accountancy firms and businesses to help them source their ideal candidates.
-As such, we are privileged to have a good understanding of what these candidates have to offer.
+As such, we are privileged to have a good understanding of what these business need, and too, what skills the accountants of the future need to be successful.

-Below we discuss some of some of the key things accountants can do throughout their careers to ensure that they are on track to achieve their career aspirations.
+Below we discuss some of the key things accountants can do throughout their careers to ensure that they are on track to achieve their career aspirations.

 Define your goal